Amazon's Black Friday deals: What's here now, what's coming soon

-So here's the list of what's coming and when, followed by some previously announced deals you can get right now.
-Pro tip: If you're planning to buy any Amazon devices right now, be sure to visit (and sign up for) TopCashback first; the cash-back service is offering a 10% rebate on Amazon devices.
+So here's the list of what Amazon Black Friday sales are coming and when, followed by some previously announced deals you can get right now.
+Pro tip: If you're planning to buy any of the aforementioned Amazon devices right now, be sure to visit (and sign up for) TopCashback first; the cash-back service is offering an unparalleled 10% rebate on Amazon devices.

 Amazon deals starting Friday, Nov.
 22